Dream of having the confidence to travel solo?

 That’s 24 Hours in Amsterdam!

 What would you do with 24 hours in Amsterdam?
 Are you ready to start booking your hotel in Amsterdam?
 What is your favorite work in the Rijksmuseum?
 And is War the most offensive name for a French fry topping you’ve ever heard, or did you encounter something worse?
-Please leave your thoughts below!
+Email me the answers at [email protected]

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend 24 hours in Amsterdam.
 If you have another 24 hours in Amsterdam, try this itinerary!